-In May, 2017, this movement started as a city-wide call, asking Baltimore residents to avoid having any murders from Friday, August 4th through Sunday, August 6th, 2017.
-It was also a city-wide call, asking Baltimore residents to celebrate life during the ceasefire, by joining with others to plan and participate in what we call life-affirming events.
+In May 2017, a Ceasefire started in Baltimore as a city-wide call asking Baltimore residents to avoid having any murders from Friday, August 4th through Sunday, August 6th, 2017.
+It was also a city-wide call asking Baltimore residents to celebrate life during the ceasefire by joining with others to plan and participate in what we call life-affirming events.

 Baltimore mourned the loss of Lamontrey Tynes and Donte Johnson on Day 2 of the August 2017 ceasefire.
-This shook us, down to our roots.
+This shook us down to our roots.
 People from around the world rushed to send love and support to both families.
 The loss of our brothers showed us that we had been numb in relation to daily murders in Baltimore... which led to new affirmations: #DontBeNumb and #VibrateHigher.
 These new affirmations remind us to honor every life that Baltimore loses, to use the pain to be better to one another, and to work even harder to heal violence.
 We decided to vibrate higher in Baltimore.

 The ultimate goal of Baltimore Ceasefire 365 is for everyone in the city to commit to zero murders.
 We are starting by calling ceasefire weekends.
 In doing the outreach for ceasefire weekends, residents are: